Paul3111/MakersBNB/docs/README.md

-# MakersBnB Project Team Air
+# MakersBnB Project - Team Air

 Our task was to design an app with a similar functionality to that of Airbnb.

-There is a list of basic requirements with the option for more advanced features.
+There was a list of basic requirements with the option for more advanced features.
+Here is a basic outline:

-Database in Postgres:
-Our database is called makersbnb_test

-Tables:
+Property owners to be able to list their properties with a description, price and date availability.
+Customers to be able to request a booking for one night, and it could be approved by the owner if the chosen date was available.

+There were also some "nice to haves" which could be completed if there was time (this project lasted for one week) including signing up, and signing in with passwords.
+Not forgetting making the pages look nice!

-We have four tables: owners, customers, properties and bookings
+Our database is in PostgreSQL and is called makersbnb_test and we have four tables: owners, customers, properties and bookings.

+Our app language is Ruby, with HTML for the browser.

+We work on the TDD principle and use RSpec for testing.

+In the spirit of creating a skateboard rather than a car, or indeed a bogey before the train, we are creating the most basic features first, the "MVP", that is, the minimum viable product.
+The client in real life would wish to see status updates, and our MVP is the first tangible update.